 Essential First Aid Items You Should Have in Your Car

 Having a well-stocked and ready-to-use first aid kit is one of the best ways you can prepare for emergencies.
-Having one in your vehicle when you’re not in the safety of your home is very useful to have.
+Even for the best drivers, emergencies can sometimes in or near a car, which is why it’s important to carry a kit filled with essential first aid items in your car.
 You may be at a soccer game when your child suffers a mild sports injury; your family may experience a car accident, or you may need to hunker down in your vehicle to wade out a severe snow storm.
 You can find first aid kits for your car already packaged, but it will probably cost you less to pack one yourself, and this way, you can customize it to meet your family’s specific needs.

-Look for a container rather than a bag since one can become easily squished when inside your car.
+Look for a container rather than a bag since bags can easily get squished when inside your car.
 When buying your first aid container box, look for one that comes with transparent inner compartments so you can have a clear view of the items inside.
-Look for a light-weight tackle box with handles, and never put a padlock on your kit because you will need to get to it quickly in an emergency.
+Also, look for a light-weight tackle box with handles, and never put a padlock on your kit because you will need to get to it quickly in an emergency.

-Here is a list of all the First Aid basics you should always keep well-stocked in your First Aid car kit:
+Your first aid kit doesn’t have to take up a lot of space, but it should be stocked with everything you need to address an emergency.
+Here is a list of all the essential first aid items you should always keep well-stocked in your First Aid car kit:

 - Adhesive Band-Aids for covering cuts